AdalbertoCq/Histomorphological-Phenotype-Learning/README_replication.md

 ## 2. Download folder with TCGA tile vector representations and cluster configurations.
 You can directly download the whole `results` folder [here]().
 The folder contains the following:
 1. TCGA tile vector representations (filtered background and artifacts): `results/BarlowTwins_3/TCGAFFPE_LUADLUSC_5x_60pc_250K/h224_w224_n3_zdim128_filtered/hdf5_TCGAFFPE_LUADLUSC_5x_60pc_he_complete_lungsubtype_survival_filtered.h5`
-2. lungtype_nn250: cluster configurations and results lung type classification.
+2. `lungtype_nn250`: cluster configurations and results lung type classification.
-3. lungtype_nn250_clusterfold4: cluster configurations and results lung type classification with consistent clusters across classification folds.
+3. `lungtype_nn250_clusterfold4`: cluster configurations and results lung type classification with consistent clusters across classification folds.
-4. luad_overall_survival_nn250: cluster configurations and results LUAD survival regression.
+4. `luad_overall_survival_nn250`: cluster configurations and results LUAD survival regression.
-5. luad_overall_survival_nn250_clusterfold0: cluster configurations and results LUAD survival regression with consistent clusters across survival folds.
+5. `luad_overall_survival_nn250_clusterfold0`: cluster configurations and results LUAD survival regression with consistent clusters across survival folds.

 In our paper, we first run the classification and survival task with different cluster configurations per fold.
 The purpose of this step is to ensure that defining clusters (HPCs) with different WSI will yield similar results.
 After this, we locked down a cluster fold by providing the argument `--force_fold`.
 This is the difference between `lungtype_nn250` and `lungtype_nn250_clusterfold4`, and also `luad_overall_survival_nn250` and `luad_overall_survival_nn250_clusterfold0`.

 **[Important]** You can find further information on this step in the sections Online Methods - Evaluation and Supplementary Figure 8 from the paper.

+Folders with paper results:
+1. `lungtype_nn250_clusterfold4`:
+  - Logistic regression performance for lung type classification.
+For more information on this you can refer to [Step 8 of HPL instructions](./README_HPL.md)
+  - `alphas_summary_auc_mintiles_100_label1.jpg`: Main figure with performance and statistically significant clusters for different leiden parameter resolutions and alpha penalties.
+  - `alpha_10p0_mintiles_100/luad_auc_results_mintiles_100.jpg`: Figure with the alpha penalty used in the paper.
+  - `alpha_10p0_mintiles_100/forest_plots/leiden_2p0_stats_all_folds_label1.jpg`: Forest plot with clusters, alpha penalty, and resolution used.
+  - `leiden_2p0_fold4`: Directory containing cluster tile samples and WSI with cluster overlays for the paper results.

+2. `luad_overall_survival_nn250_clusterfold0`:
+   - Cox proportional hazards results for LUAD overall survival analysis.
+For more information on this you can refer to [Step 9 of HPL instructions](./README_HPL.md)
+   - `c_index_luad_overall_survival_nn250_clusterfold0_l1_ratio_0.0_mintiles_100.jpg`: Main figure with performance for different leiden parameter resolutions and alpha penalties, l1 ratio of ElasticNet is 0.0.
+   - `luad_overall_survival_nn250_clusterfold0_leiden_2.0_alpha_1p0_l1ratio_0p0_mintiles_100`: Directory with results for clusters, alpha penalty, and resolution used.
+   - `luad_overall_survival_nn250_clusterfold0_leiden_2.0_alpha_1p0_l1ratio_0p0_mintiles_100/leiden_2p0_stats_all_folds.jpg`: Forest plot for clusters, alpha penalty, and resolution used.
+   - `luad_overall_survival_nn250_clusterfold0_leiden_2.0_alpha_1p0_l1ratio_0p0_mintiles_100/KM_leiden_2p0_test.jpg`: Kaplan-Meier plot for TCGA high and low-risk groups, and p-value.

 ## 3. Running the lung classification and LUAD survival regressions.
 The previous folders already contain the results from the paper.
 Nevertheless, if you wanted to rerun the steps 8 (Logisitic regression for lung classification) and 9 (Cox proportional hazards for survival analysis) from [HPL](./README_HPL.md); these are the commands: